microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-post-tabs.md

 > **Note**: If the chat is associated with an [onlineMeeting](../resources/onlinemeeting.md) instance, then, effectively, the tab will get added to the meeting.

-> **Note**: For the given appId if there is a static tab in app manifest which matches the current scope(chat/groupchat), matched static tab will be pinned.
+> **Note**: For the given appId if there is a static tab in app manifest which matches the current scope(chat/groupchat), static tab will be pinned by default.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]